Functional Ovarian Cysts (cont.)

 A functional ovarian cyst is caused by one or more slight changes in the way the ovary produces or releases an egg.
 During the normal monthly menstrual cycle, one of two types of functional cysts may develop:

-The development of luteal cysts is also common during treatment with clomiphene citrate (such as Clomid or Serophene) for infertility.
+The development of functional cysts is also common during treatment with clomiphene (such as Clomid or Serophene) for infertility.
 These cysts go away after treatment is completed, though this can take several months.
 They do not appear to endanger pregnancy.
-For more information, see the topic Fertility Problems.

 Other ovarian growths

 There are other types of ovarian cysts and growths caused by other conditions.
 An ovarian growth can be a noncancerous (benign) cystic tumor or related to endometriosis or cancer.
 In some cases, what seems to be an ovarian mass is actually growing on nearby pelvic tissue.
 This is why it's important for you to have regular pelvic exams and for your doctor to carefully diagnose any cysts or growths felt on your ovaries.

 To learn more visit Healthwise.org